Builtin functions

 random:01

-Return value: random number: Float
+Return value: random number: Decimal

 Generates a pseudo-random number between 0 (inclusive) and 1 (exclusive), optimally using a system-provided RNG (such as /dev/urandom on Linux).
 THIS PSEUDO-RANDOM NUMBER GENERATOR IS NOT GUARANTEED TO BE CRYPTOGRAPHICALLY SAFE.